MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -MRSProxyEnabled
-!!!
-Exchange Server 2010

-The MRSProxyEnabled parameter specifies whether to enable MRSProxy for the Client Access server.
-MRSProxy is a service that runs on Client Access servers in a remote forest and helps to proxy a mailbox move.
-For more information about MRSProxy, see Understanding Move Requests.

-!!!
-Exchange Server 2013

-The MRSProxyEnabled parameter specifies whether to enable MRSProxy for the Client Access server.
-MRSProxy is a service that runs on Client Access servers in a remote forest and helps to proxy a mailbox move.
-For more information, see Mailbox moves in Exchange 2013.

-!!!
-Exchange Server 2016

 The MRSProxyEnabled parameter specifies whether to enable MRSProxy for the Mailbox server.
 MRSProxy is a service that runs on Mailbox servers in a remote forest and helps to proxy a mailbox move.
 For more information, see Mailbox moves in Exchange 2016.

 ```yaml
 Type: $true | $false